TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/sg-f1/index.md

 Connect your F1 Starter Kit to your PC and turn it on (SW200 switch from OFF to ON).

-Head over to the CtrlR tab and click on the **connect device** button (lightning bolt) for the device.
+Head over to the CtrlR tab and click on the **Connect device** button (lightning bolt) for the device.

 {{< figure src="connect-device.png" alt="" >}}

 {{< note "If your PC doesn’t have the driver installed, an unknown device will be shown in your PC’s Device Manager.
 Download and install the [Virtual COM Port driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers), and the device should show up in your Device Manager." />}}

-Then when it's connected, click the folder button.
+Then when it's connected, click the **File explorer** button.

 {{< figure src="open-device.png" alt="" >}}

-When the Explorer opens, open the folder structure of the device and open `main.py`
+When the Explorer opens, open the folder structure of the device and open `main.py`.

 {{< figure src="main-file.png" alt="" >}}